 Hire a tax professional

 Look for an accountant specialized in your branch of business - their expertise may help you save thousands of dollars in deductions and countless hours browsing the IRS tax guide.
-Don't forget that tax professionals’ fees are tax-deductible.
+Remember that tax professionals’ fees are tax-deductible.

 Keep your tax records

 Also, we mentioned receipts for tax deductions earlier.
-Luckily, in the digital age, there’s no need to organize and store paper receipts anymore.
+Luckily, there’s no need to organize and store paper receipts in the digital age anymore.
 The IRS accepts digital records, so you can snap photos or scan receipts and invoices and store them in a dedicated folder on your computer or in the cloud.

-Handle your taxes effortlessly through Deel
+Handle your taxes effortlessly with Deel